sagihirshfeld/rp_jump/README.md

 - Chrome browser
 - ReportPortal API access (API key and base URL)
+  - In ReportPortal: click your avatar/profile (bottom‑left) → Profile → API Keys
+  - The base URL is the root of your instance, e.g. `https://reportportal.example.com`
 - Access to Magna logs server
 - ReportPortal project must be "ocs" (hardcoded)